One Pot, Stove Top, Creamy Mac and Cheese – My decadent revolution

-I’m calling for a mac and cheese revolution.
+I’m calling for a mac and cheese recipe revolution.
 For those sweltering Summer days when cranking up the oven means turning our kitchen into a sauna, or for those times when I don’t want to be a dishwasher, but still want to have a satisfying home cooked meal, I need a meal that can be cooked fairly quickly and efficiently.
-I know Todd and I aren’t the only ones who come home from a hectic work day and ask that one universal question “What are we going to cook for dinner?”
+Enter the solution and what I call, my mac and cheese revolution: the One Pot, Stove Top, Creamy Macaroni and Cheese recipe.

 It’s simple, clear, and considerate of everything we need in order to still eat well and prepare quickly, without compromising on quality and taste.

-- One Pot – Yes, you read it correctly.
+- – One Pot – Yes, you read it correctly.
 All the raw macaroni is cooked in one pot, without a pre-boil step that most other stove top recipes require.
 There is no extra pot to pre-boil or wash.
 One pot means less dishes!

-- Flavor blasts with creative cheeses- Now that I’ve figured out how to cook it easily and still maintain great texture, now comes the best part—-great flavor!
+- – Flavor blasts with creative cheeses- Now that I’ve figured out how to cook it easily and still maintain great texture, now comes the best part—-great flavor!
 Have fun with this recipe and experiment with flavorful, cheeses that melt well.
 My favorite is using parmesan and asiago cheese because I can use less cheese and still have bold flavor.
 Every single bite is delicious.

-happy mac and cheese times to you,
+happy Stove Top Creamy Mac and Cheese times to you,

 One Pot, Stove Top Macaroni & Cheese Recipe

-- 2 cups low fat Milk (about 16 oz) , or more if needed
+- 2 cups (480 ml) low-fat Milk , or more if needed

 - **if more milk is needed , additional 1/4 cup milk at a time for final cooking. **Macaroni pasta varies so much! have additional milk on hand, or be ready to increase the heat if your macaroni doesn't absorb fast enough.

-- 1/2 teaspoon Mustard powder
+- 1/2 teaspoon (2.5 ml) Mustard powder

 - generous dash of Nutmeg